Skip to content

 LeftRight

-QatarEnergy CEO Saad al-Kaabi confirmed that two of Qatar's 14 LNG trains and one gas-to-liquids facility have been destroyed, removing 12.8 million tonnes per year of LNG export capacity — 17% of the country's total — for an estimated three to five years.
-QatarEnergy declared Force majeure on long-term contracts to Italy, Belgium, South Korea, and China.
-Al-Kaabi estimated $20 billion in lost annual revenue.
-The damaged units cost approximately $26 billion to build.
-Condensate exports will drop 24%, LPG 13%, and helium 14%.
-Qatar is Europe's second-largest LNG supplier after the United States.
+QatarEnergy chief Saad al-Kaabi confirmed on 19 March that 2 of Qatar's 14 LNG trains and a gas-to-liquids facility have been destroyed, removing 12.8 million tonnes per year of capacity — 17% of Qatar's total — for 3 to 5 years.
+Force majeure declared on contracts with Italy, Belgium, South Korea, and China.

 Briefing analysis